webfactory/ssh-agent/README.md

 stuff = { git = "ssh://git@github.com/myorg/stuff.git", branch = "main" }
 ```

-You will need to change a configuration in the workflow in order to make cargo able to clone private repositories.
+You will need to change a configuration in the workflow for Windows machines in order to make cargo able to clone private repositories.

 Add this step once in your workflow **before** any cargo command: